mikarant/ozo/run_wrf.md

 ./ideal.exe
 ```

-If the file _wrfinput\_d01_ appears to directory, your initial state is created.
+If the file _wrfinput\_d01_ appears to the directory, your initial state is created.
 After that, start running the model:

 ```sh